avi028/Queueing-System-Simulation/README.md

 There are two ways to give input

     - From terminal.
 Execute the above given commands and give inputs wherever asked.
     - From file.
-Put the inputs in a file in the same order mentioned above and every input on different line.
-Give the name of the file whenever asked.
+Put the inputs in a file names "infile.txt" in the same order mentioned above and every input on different line.

 # Trace and Output